mozilla-mobile/firefox-ios/README.md

 1. Pull in the project dependencies:
     ```shell
     cd firefox-ios

+    ulimit -n 88888
+    ulimit -a

     sh ./bootstrap.sh
     ```

+    Comment:
+    If can't generate libs.
+    Modify carthage_command.sh
+    carthage checkout --no-use-binaries
+    Then: carthage build --platform ios
+    Or open xcode project to build.
+Or download the framework in their githubs.

 1. Open `Client.xcodeproj` in Xcode.
 1. Build the `Fennec` scheme in Xcode.